 However, if designed well, compact campervans are surprisingly roomy – they’ve often been put together in a very clever way to create workable, liveable spaces.
 Take the incredible Woody!
 He’s a Nissan Vanette.
 The bed runs from a a small floor area to the end of the van.
 But his ingenious, configurable layout means you can work, dine and even kick back and watch a movie.

 Larger campervans often have the perceived luxury of a big fixed bed.
 However, you may find that you sacrifice a lot of living space for this and lose out on comfortable, spacious and sociable seating during the daytime.
 For full time van life, a fixed bed is definitely appealing.
 However, if you’re off on a shorter break, then really think about what you will spend most of the time doing in and outside the van.
 If it’s chilling out, cooking, socialising, then a smaller van might be right for you!

 Take a look at Woody.
-He’s also a Nissan Vanette (older model) with a simple layout to avoid feeling cramped.
+He has a simple layout to avoid feeling cramped.

 A fixed bed in a compact campervan?

-The fixed bed means the kitchen in Fergus is accessed from the back – under the cover of the rear door – using slide-outs which house the camping stove, 12V fridge and all the crockery, cutlery, pots and pans!
+The fixed bed means the kitchen in Morrison is accessed from the back – under the cover of the rear door – using slide-outs which house the camping stove, fridge and all the crockery, cutlery, pots and pans!
 We love this design.

 You can always add space